enablis-co/Compass/Guides/ISMS-GUIDE-01.md

 **Practical Tips:**

-- Use Microsoft Teams for work communications
+- Use Slack or Google Meet for work communications
 - Create separate channels for different projects or topics
 - Use thread replies to keep conversations organized
 - Remember that even "deleted" messages may be recoverable